-It’s a fun recipe to customize based on your own tastes or what you have on hand.
-Swap out the black beans for pinto beans, add a can of diced tomatoes for a juicier filling (we love this!), swap out the quinoa for rice, or add some spice with smoky chipotle, etc. They’re great served as is, or with any desired toppings (guacamole/avocado is my favorite).
-Hope you enjoy them too – let the pepper party commence!
+While you can follow the recipe below, feel free to also customize it based on your own tastes.
+It’s a fun recipe to play around with!
+Swap out the black beans for pinto beans, add a can of diced tomatoes for a juicier filling (we love this!), swap out the quinoa for rice, or add spice with smoky chipotle, etc. Hope you enjoy this recipe also – let the pepper party commence!

 PS – come join The Garden Grazer on Instagram 🍓 and share a photo if you make this!
 I love seeing what you guys cook up.

 Mexican Quinoa Stuffed Peppers

 - 3/4 cup quinoa (dry, uncooked)